 In return, the company has pledged to spend £400,000 on community and leisure facilities, £475,000 on the improvement of facilities at Shaftesbury School, £70,000 on sports pitches, £8,100 on

 The development will include 34 affordable homes with 20 for rent and 14 available to buy as part of a shared ownership scheme.

 The remaining homes will be three and four bedroom cottage-style homes and there will be some commercial premises for small businesses.

 Dorset-based CG Fry & Son was the building firm involved with the Prince Charles’ Poundbury project.

 It says the houses will be built around a village green and the new homes should fit “seamlessly into the landscape”.

 Each property will have an air source heat pump which uses less energy than conventional heating systems.

 The first householders in the new homes will also receive £800 towards the cost of travel by bike or public transport.

-When plans for the homes were first unveiled Tisbury residents raised concerns about over-development and access but chairman of the parish council Patrick Duffy said people had “come to accept” the new estate.
+When plans for the homes were first unveiled Tisbury residents raised concerns about over-development and access but chairman of the parish council Patrick Duffy said people had “come to accept”

 “There are always going to be people who don’t want a development of that size in an area like this but we have to think about the long term future of the village,” he said.